The latest updates on Fredericksburg businesses, city government, and community organizations

 As Fredericksburg continues to grow, access to affordable, high-quality childcare is increasingly critical to workforce participation and economic vitality.
 A recent January 28 webinar brought together local, regional, and statewide partners to support entrepreneurs and childcare providers following updates to the City’s zoning regulations

 Downtown Fredericksburg is getting even more flavorful with the arrival of two new cafés on the 600 block of Caroline Street.
-Smugglers Cafe brings playful, Star Wars–inspired fun with oversized, creative cookies, while Fearless Gluten Free Cafe offers a thoughtfully crafted, entirely gluten-free menu designed for both peace of mind and great taste.
-Together, these new spots add creativity, inclusivity, and fresh energy to one of Fredericksburg’s most walkable downtown corridors—making the 600 block a must-visit destination.
+Smugglers Cafe brings playful, Star Wars–inspired fun with oversized, creative cookies.
+This new spot add creativity, inclusivity, and fresh energy to one of Fredericksburg’s most walkable downtown corridors—making the 600 block a must-visit destination.